ETS-Android2/the-underground/README.md

 **The home button :house_with_garden:**

 On the home page you can be updated with your friends' tweets and even give them a "Like" or "Troll" depending on the credibility of the tweet.
-Just do not be a jerk!
-Bring "Like" or "Troll" to the people who deserve it.
+Don't be a jerk!
+Give a "Like" or "Troll" to the people who deserve it.

 ![](https://github.com/itsikshteinberger/the-underground/blob/master/FinalProject/app/src/main/res/drawable/863898d3-35f2-45e4-bed5-bc3726529c55.jpg)